 What Happens When I’m Done?

 Leaving treatment, especially after the longer programs, may seem a little intimidating.
 Staying sober is your main objective.
 Now is the time to trust what you’ve learned about yourself, your addiction and the forces in your life that have been holding you back.
 Use the tools you were given in treatment and live a life that’s free of substance abuse.

 Get on Track to a Sober Life Today

 Now is the time to take back control and have the life you always believed was possible.
 Do not allow addiction to define you.
 Change your future today by getting the help you need to regain control of your life.
 Finding the right inpatient marijuana rehab centers for your treatment and recovery will get you started on the track to a new future.

 2. Substance Abuse and Mental Health Services Administration.
 (2006).
-Detoxification and Substance Abuse Treatment, Treatment, A Treatment Improvement Protocol (TIP), 45
+TIP 45: Detoxification and Substance Abuse Treatment.

 3. Substance Abuse and Mental Health Services Administration.
 (2015).
 Treatment Episode Data Set National Report.